ethereum/remix-plugin/packages/engine/core/doc/tutorial/2-plugin-communication.md

 Each plugin can call methods exposed by other plugin.
 Let's see how to expose a method from one plugin and call it from another.

 1. Create Plugin that exposes a method
-You can extends the `Plugin` class to create your own plugin.
+You can extend the `Plugin` class to create your own plugin.
 The list of exposed methods are defined in the field `methods` of the profile:
 ```typescript
 class FirstPlugin extends Plugin {
   constructor() {